jfrog/terraform-provider-platform/docs/resources/oidc_identity_mapping.md

 Required:

 - `scope` (String) Scope of the token.
 Must start with `applied-permissions/user`, `applied-permissions/admin`, `applied-permissions/roles:`, or `applied-permissions/groups:`.
-Group names must be comma-separated, double quotes wrapped, e.g. `applied-permissions/groups:\"readers\",\"my-group\",` Role permissions must be comma-separated, double quotes wrapped, e.g. `applied-permissions:roles:"Developer","Viewer"
+Group names must be comma-separated, double quotes wrapped, e.g. `applied-permissions/groups:\"readers\",\"my-group\",` Role permissions must be comma-separated, double quotes wrapped, e.g. `applied-permissions:roles:"Developer","Viewer". `username` is also required when setting role permission.

 Optional:

 - `audience` (String) Sets of (space separated) the JFrog services to which the mapping applies.
 Default value is `*@*`, which applies to all services.
 - `expires_in` (Number) Token expiry time in seconds.
 Default value is 60.
 - `username` (String) User name of the OIDC user.
-Not applicable when `scope` is set to `applied-permissions/groups`
+Not applicable when `scope` is set to `applied-permissions/groups`.
+Must be set when `scope` is set to `applied-permissions/roles`.

 ## Import